 PE & Sport Premium Funding

-The government provides each school with funding, known as the PE and Sport Premium.
-This money has been guaranteed until 2020; it should be used to develop physical activity within schools and have a sustainable impact on children’s health and wellbeing, now and in the future.
-The money boosting the PE & Sport Premium is coming from the soft drinks industry, also known as the sugar tax.
+The government provides each school with funding, know as the PE and Sport Premium.
+This should be used to develop physical activity within schools and have a sustainable impact on children’s health and wellbeing, now and in the future.
+The money boosting the PE and Sport Premium is coming from the soft drinks industry, also know as the sugar tax.